davidstone/isocpp/constexpr-parameters.md

 		static_assert(X == 6);
 	}

-### How do function static variables interact with this feature?
+### Function static variables

-The mental model users should have for this feature is that of a regular function for which some parameters are available for use at compile time.
-It may also be tempting to think of this purely as an alternative syntax for function templates, and mentally imagining a "desugaring" to a function template.
+There are two possible mental models for this.
+The first mental model is that these are regular functions for which some parameters are available for use at compile time.
+The second mental model is that this is purely an alternative syntax for function templates and there is a "desugaring" to a function template.
 Those two models are not in conflict for most cases, but when `static` variables come into play, they suggest very different results.

 	int & f(constexpr int) {
 		static int x = 0;